BioSciResearch/optimus_bind_sample/README.md

 This collaborative computational biology project aims to predict the effects of mutation directly from protein sequences.

 The Human Genome Project amassed a wealth of data concerning human genetic variation anticipating further utilization.
 Although this data has provided a method of identifying potential subpopulations, the impact of specific mutations is often unknown.
 The first step to predict a mutation’s effect is to understand how it affects its binding partners in its interaction network.
 As such, Optimus Bind scans protein surfaces to evaluate mutations that may affect protein-protein binding.
-In knowing how the mutation works at the molecular level, you have made the first step to understanding how it work at the cellular and organismal level.
+In knowing how the mutation works at the molecular level, you have made the first step toward understanding how it works at the cellular and organismal levels.

 Scientists have increasingly turned to computational methods to predict ΔΔG values (changes in the free energy ΔG upon mutation).
 These methods are computationally expensive for large datasets to the extent that it becomes prohibitive for genome-wide studies or even scanning mutations on a single protein.
 There is therefore a clear need for new methods that are both fast and accurate.